-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Umbrella Insurance in Tacoma

-Commercial Umbrella Insurance Risk Factors in Tacoma
+About Commercial Umbrella Insurance in Tacoma, WA

 Commercial umbrella insurance adds excess liability above your underlying commercial auto, general liability, and employers liability policies when a covered claim exceeds those limits.
 In Washington, that structure matters because the state regulates business insurance through the Washington Office of the Insurance Commissioner, while actual umbrella terms still vary by carrier, industry, and endorsements.
 For many businesses, the umbrella liability policy is used to extend commercial liability limits after a serious lawsuit, a major auto loss, or a catastrophic claim that pushes past the primary policy ceiling.

 Washington businesses should pay close attention to how the umbrella interacts with the policies underneath it, because the umbrella usually follows the form of the primary coverage and may have its own conditions for defense costs coverage, aggregate limits, and worldwide liability coverage.
 The policy can also provide broader coverage for certain claims, but that varies by form and carrier rather than by a single state rule.
 Washington has a large small-business base, so a policy for a contractor in Olympia, a retailer in Bellevue, or a manufacturer in Spokane may need different underlying limits before the umbrella can respond.
 Workers compensation is required for most Washington businesses with at least one employee, but that is separate from umbrella coverage.
-Commercial auto minimums in the state are $25,000/$50,000/$10,000, so many owners review whether their auto limits are high enough before adding an umbrella layer.
+Commercial auto minimums in the state use split limits, so many owners review whether their auto limits are high enough before adding an umbrella layer.
 Because Washington has wildfire, earthquake, volcanic activity, and flooding exposure, businesses with vehicles, customer-facing locations, or multiple sites often examine whether their umbrella is set up to respond after a large lawsuit or a multi-claim loss pattern.

 Coverage Included